Article

 Where the “Buffalo” and “Elephants” Roam

 Tallgrass prairies once covered more than a third of Missouri, but today, less than 1% remains.
 Much of that land is preserved at Prairie State Park in the southwestern part of the state near Mindenmines.
-On the 1.5 mile Grayfeather Trail (loop), discover the view early settlers had as they headed west and see American bison grazing on the native grasses.
+On the 1.5-mile Grayfeather Trail, discover the view early settlers had on their trip west and see American bison grazing on the native grasses.

 You won’t see living, breathing elephants at Elephant Rocks State Park, located near Pilot Knob, but you will find a group of billion-year-old pachyderm-sized pink granite boulders standing end to end like a train of circus elephants.
-The area can easily be viewed from the mile-long Braille Trail (loop), designed especially for people with visual or physical disabilities.
-A short spur off the trail takes you to the top of the granite outcrop where you can explore a maze of giant rocks.
+The area can easily be viewed from the mile-long Braille Trail, designed especially for people with visual or physical disabilities.
+A short spur off the trail goes to the top of the granite outcrop where you can explore a maze of giant rocks.

-For more information about hiking and fall color in the Show-Me State, visit Missouri State Parks and Missouri Department of Conservation.
+For more information about autumn color in the Show-Me State including peak times visit Missouri Department of Conservation.
+Find a hike that’s your speed a Missouri state park.